kave-me/miniGTA3/README.md

   <img src="./readme/intro-screen.svg" alt="MiniGTA3 Intro Screen" width="800">
 </p>

-A lightweight reimagining of GTA3 that captures the essence of the original game in a modern, web-based implementation.
-MiniGTA3 features third-person gameplay, vehicle mechanics, and an open-world environment built with TypeScript and Three.js.
+MiniGTA3 is an experimental project by Vibe Coding that leverages Clause-3.7.
+It offers third-person gameplay, drivable vehicles, and an open-world experience, all developed using TypeScript and Three.js.

 ## 🎮 Features